Five Things I Wish I Knew Before Joining a Board

 … but I will learn to – where appropriate – rely on my fellow board members to rise to their strengths when needed.

-Don’t fall into the trap of thinking you need to know everything.
+Don’t fall into the trap of thinking that you need to know everything.

 3. I will screw up